Yoguely is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 It is nice to use because you do not need to dilute it yourself.
 It comes diluted with purified water or with other inactive ingredients to a variety of concentration levels.

-The hydrogen peroxide (H2O2) (affiliate link) is typically diluted to 3% for topical solutions.
+The hydrogen peroxide (H2O2) (paid link) is typically diluted to 3% for topical solutions.
 It can also be found at concentrations between 0.4% to 8%, and even up to 35% for solutions marketed as cleaning agents.

 I’ll go over which one is the best very soon.